Cowboy Up: Production

-The film was shot in Las Vegas, Nevada.
+The film was shot in 1998.
+The climax was filmed at that year's PBR World Finals in Las Vegas, Nevada, and featured real-life PBR bull riders, bulls, and bullfighters of the time in action.
 Kiefer Sutherland and Daryl Hannah previously co-starred in The Last Days of Frankie the Fly (1997).

 Parts of the film were also shot at the Santa Maria Fairpark, home of the Santa Barbara County Fair, and in surrounding communities.